aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ### Step 2: Configure Standard Beacons

-To start adding searchable encryption, first configure the standard beacons over the encrypted attributes that you will want to query.
+To start adding searchable encryption, first configure a standard beacon over the encrypted attributes that you will want to query.

 To support querying timecards by email,